 It is now well established that the war on Yugoslavia was waged on a fabricated humanitarian pretext and that extensive war crimes were committed by NATO and the US.

 In retrospect, the war on Yugoslavia was a “dress rehearsal” for subsequent US-NATO sponsored humanitarian wars including Afghanistan (2001), Iraq (2003), Libya (2011), Syria (2011), Ukraine (2014).

+Who are the war criminals?
 In a bitter irony, the so-called International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague is controlled by those who have committed extensive war crimes.
-It was not President Milosevic, who was poisoned in his prison cell, but NATO who started the war in Yugoslavia.

 According to Nuremberg jurisprudence, the ultimate war crime consists in starting a war.
 According to William Rockler, former prosecutor of the Nuremberg War Crimes Tribunal: